 TedxYouth@FHS 2017 will be held in the Student Commons on the Upper School Campus.
 Sit back, listen, enjoy, and ask yourself … “What Now?”

-We are excited to begin the planning process for our fourth annual TEDxYouth event, which will be held on Saturday, February 6, 2016.
+We are excited to begin the planning process for our fourth annual TEDxYouth event, held February 21, 2016.
 This year we will follow TED’s lead and encourage speakers to consider the following direction for the event.